RohitPawar001/amazon-web-scraper/README.md

-This repository contains a Scrapy project to scrape information about iPhones listed on Amazon.
+This repository contains a Scrapy project to scrape information about iPhones listed on website.
 The scraper extracts details such as the product name, price, rating, and number of reviews.

 ## Table of Contents